mna/algo/README.md

-make the code clear and well documented (the goal is not to make it as fast as possible at the expense of code clarity, e.g. reaching for the `unsafe` package is likely out of scope for this package), and will mention the Big O complexities, with benchmarks to back those up.
+make the code clear and well documented (the goal is not to make it as fast as possible at the expense of code clarity, e.g. reaching for the `unsafe` package is likely out of scope for this package), and will mention the Big O complexities, with benchmarks to demonstrate them.

 That being said, please do rise an issue or send a pull request if there is an obvious optimization missing or if an implementation is not quite right.

-Once generics land officially, I will update the code to build with the proper constraints and type arguments.
+Once generics land officially (I'm not interested to make this work with the temporary `go2go` compiler), I will update the code to build with the proper constraints and type arguments.
 For now, it is a mix of inline comments and type aliases to bring the syntax close to the generics one, and the generic `T` is aliased to `int`, e.g.:

 ```go
 // in package search, file binary.go